-Having a couple of loot cards in the starting cards make the Mindthief one of the faster looters in the starting classes.
+Having a couple of loot cards in the starting cards makes the Mindthief one of the faster looters in the starting classes.

 With only 6 health points, the Mindthief is very fragile.
 She does have a minor shield ability, can push monsters away, immobilize them and scurry away pretty quickly.
 It makes her an edgy character to play because she has mostly melee abilities yet very low hit points.

 She has 2 healing abilities in her starting cards.
 She can only heal herself with these abilities though.

 Continuously moving is key to not getting wiped out as the Mindthief.
 7 of her 13 starting cards have movement abilities that are paired with other actions like stun, heal or hit.

 One cool thing about the Mindthief is that she has abilities to control the movement of allies and monsters too.

 With a hand limit of 10, the Mindthief becomes exhausted at a normal rate.

 From the perk sheet, you can see the emphasis for the Mindthief is on improving modifier cards to increase the chances of dealing more damage.
-There’s also a fair few on increasing the chances of a debuff.
+There are also a fair few on increasing the chances of a debuff.

 The Mindthief is by far the most complicated starting class to play in Gloomhaven.
 Being a melee class with low health points is a challenge for anyone to play.
 But you can have a lot of fun and be very effective by manipulating monsters and allies.

 If you’re bored with the standard role-playing game classes and want to try something new, then give the Mindthief a go.

 Take a look at my level 1-9 Mindthief guide for building a damage focussed character who stuns foes.

 The Brute is the tank class.
 No question.
 Play the Brute and you will be first through every door, smashing monsters in the face and keeping the monsters’ attention on you.